microtrain/bootcamp/13-Express/04-AuthAPI.md

+# Authentication API
+In the previous section we created a REST API that performs CRUD operations against a users API.

 ## User Authentication with Passport

 ### Passport Local Strategy
 [</> code](https://github.com/microtrain/mean1.example.com/commit/78b0dc53d4851621d4dc7b8ea2d6a2a6d48f2fbb) Install all the packages needed for building a passport session and storing it in the database.
-The commit points to the package.json files, you can install these packages over the commandline or
+The commit points to the package.json files, you can install these pacakges using the following npm commands or you can update your package.json file from the repo and run a single ```npm install```.

 ```sh
 npm install passport